MrFoxPro/vite-plugin-universal/README.md

 `pnpm i -D vite-solid-ssg-pages`

-Imagine you want to deploy blog alogside with app
+Imagine you want to deploy blog alongside with app

 - Add input to rollup options: